 Open Appmixer Backoffice and click the Services item in the main menu.

 Appmixer comes with a set of components.
 Some of those can be used directly, but some require user authentication into a 3rd party system (Slack for instance).
 This authentication is usually done through the OAuth protocol.
-That protocol requires pair of secrets stores in Appmixer.
+That protocol requires pair of secrets stored in Appmixer.

 There are more ways how to save those secrets in Appmixer.
 Using Appmixer Backoffice is the easiest one.
 Let's say you want to start using Slack components.
 First, you need to register your Slack application on the Slack website, then you will be provided with clientId and clientSecret.
 Once you have those, you can save them into Appmixer like this: